Right to Privacy vs. Right to be Forgotten

 In Europe, the right to privacy trumps freedom of speech; the reverse is true in the United States.

-Furthermore, under Communism and its surveillance state, European individuals found their privacy rights violations.
+Furthermore, under Communism and its surveillance state, European individuals found their privacy rights violated.
 This was particularly by the Stasi in East Germany.
-Personal information had a use: to harm individuals and to pry into their private lives.
+Personal information had a use.
+It was to harm individuals and to pry into their private lives.
 Hence there is an overall mistrust of data gathering.

 Parties with grievances must seek their own remedy.
 This is often asking a webmaster to take down an image, article, or link as a courtesy.
 Barring that, parties also will attempt to take over copyright.
 So they will demand a take down that way.
 Lawyers used this strategy when there were leaks of photographs of actresses Kate Upton and Jennifer Lawrence without authorization.